 Anticipated Actions Anticipated Date

-1. 30-day posting September 2010

-2. 30-day pre-ballot period November 2010

-3. Initial ballot December 2010

-4. Recirculation ballot January 2011
+1. Recirculation ballot January 2011

-5. Submit to BOT for approval January 2011
+2. Submit to BOT for approval January 2011

-6. File with FERC February 2011
+3. File with FERC February 2011

 A. Introduction

 - 1. Title: System Performance Under Normal (No Contingency) Conditions (Category A) - 2.
 Number: TPL-001-1 - 3.
 Purpose: System simulations and associated assessments are needed periodically to ensure that reliable systems are developed that meet specified performance requirements with sufficient lead time, and continue to be modified or upgraded as necessary to meet present and future system needs.